MattHatwey/Manemo/chapter3.md

 "I found this little Manemo here, and she helped me." said Masa.

 "Hello.
 Where are your parents?
-Why do you have blood in your hair?
+Why do you have red stripes in your hair?
 Why do you have a gem on your head?
 Why do you have a dagger knife in your hand?" asked Matt.

 "I don't have any parents.
-My parents gave me this knife, for 'cooking'.
+I found this knife, for 'cooking'.
 I didn't know how to cook.
 So instead I used this to fight." said Calipi.
 Everyone was scared of Calipi.
 "As long as you don't fight me, I won't fight you." said Calipi.

 Everyone soon understood that Calipi was scared too, and that was why she had a knife.

 "Calipi.
-It's okay." said Matt.
-"You don't have to be scared." said Sansei.
-Calipi dropped the knife on the ground, and Matt buried it into the ground.
+It's okay." said Snow.
+"Don't be scared." said Snow.
+Calipi looked at Snow and dropped the knife.
+Snow buried it.
+Soon they were walking their way toward home, holding hands.
+"Calipi." said Snow.
+"Snow." said Calipi.

+Calipi was older than Kacchan, but Calipi loved to pretend to be the youngest one.
+Everyone didn't mind Calipi being the youngest.
+Snow loved Calipi.

+After Matt and the others arrived home, Sansei and Matt decided that they were going to spend their magic on making more kids.
+Since